akapps/bdd-example/README.md

 Let's just define what the system should do in a feature file : `account_management.feature`.
 In IntelliJ, with the Cucumber plugin active, you can run it directly by right-clicking the **Feature** keyword.

+1.1.
+We add some more scenarios / examples